Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Discussion Limitations

 \section{Discussion \& Limitations}

-The most important conclusion drown from our experiments was that olfaction is enough to navigate when localizing to an odor source.
+\textbf{The most important conclusion we drew from our experiments was that olfaction is enough to navigate when localizing to an odor source}.
 We believe this is the first documented attempt to enable a robot to navigate purely by scent without any planning, a priori knowledge of the environment, or location aids such as UWB radio tags.
 We attempt to show our results generalize by performing experiments with two different olfaction sensor types.
-However, we acknowledge that there is a larger variety of chemical sensors that exist.
-In addition, our work here is performed over only one chemical compound: ethanol.
+However, we acknowledge that a larger variety of chemical sensors exists.
+In addition, we perform our work here over only one chemical compound: ethanol.
 This is intentional in order to build off of the assumptions and work by Burgues, et al. \cite{sniffybug-single-burgues19} and Duisterhof, et al. \cite{sniffybug-swarm-duisterhof21}, as they demonstrate olfactory navigation with radio tags and metal oxide sensors in tracking ethanol.
+With our work here, we attempt to establish a generalizable framework that builds off the accepted state of the art, and that can enable intuitive extrapolation of our hardware and algorithms to other compounds with little or no tuning.
+We are performing ongoing work to support this and demonstrate said framework on a variety of gases in outdoor conditions.

 We note that our results show that the UAV localized itself to the chemical source on \textit{every} trial, while the work of Shigaki, et al. \cite{shigaki2018quadcopter} noted a non-perfect localization rate.
-Work to demonstrate the generalization of our framework over other environments, chemical compounds, and sensor types such as graphene-based sensors, spectroscopy sensors, and photo-ionization detectors is ongoing.
-We acknowledge that exact replication of any olfactory navigation task is difficult due to the inherent non-linearities of gas dynamics and the difficulty in replicating exact initial chemistry conditions.
+We are also performing ongoing work to demonstrate the generalization of our framework over other environments, chemical compounds, and sensor types such as graphene-based sensors, spectroscopy sensors, and photo-ionization detectors.
+We are also performing ongoing work to evaluate our framework over wider kinematic envelopes.
+We acknowledge that exact replication of any olfactory navigation task is difficult due to the inherent nonlinearities of gas dynamics and the difficulty in replicating exact initial chemistry conditions.
 As a result, the focus of our work here is to establish a simple, reproducible, and generalized framework on which other researchers can build to conduct additional experiments that lead to further improvements and increased reproducibility.